NXPmicro/micropython/docs/zephyr/tutorial/repl.rst

         ...    time.sleep(0.5)

 The above code uses an LED location for a FRDM-K64F board (port B, pin 21;
-following Zephyr conventions port are identified by "GPIO_x", where *x* starts from 0).
+following Zephyr conventions ports are identified by "GPIO_x", where *x* starts from 0).
 You will need to adjust it for another board using the board's reference materials.